 She is a typical German Shepherd puppy who thrives with structure and exercise.
 A feeding chair will be provided with Carly's adoption, as she has Mega E. Oh, did we mention that?
 She has Mega E, but doesn't mind one bit eating out of her Bailey Chair and, in all other ways, is your normal everyday pup.
-She is no longer on any medications and now eats regular kibble, only while sitting in her throne. 👑
+She is no longer on any medications and just eats while sitting in her throne. 👑

 The minimum adoption donation for adults is $300 and the adoption donation for puppies is $400 - $500.
 This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.